MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/azure-application-proxy.md

 After installing Power BI Report Server (assuming on an Azure VM), configure the Power BI Report Server web service and web portal URLs using the following steps:

 1. Create inbound and outbound rules on the VM firewall for Port 80 (Port 443 if you have https URLs configured).
-Also, create inbound and outbound rules for Azure VM from the Azure Portal for TCP protocol – Port 80.
+Also, create inbound and outbound rules for Azure VM from the Azure portal for TCP protocol – Port 80.
 2. The DNS name configured for the VM in our environment is `pbirsazureapp.eastus.cloudapp.azure.com`.
 3. Configure the Power BI Report Server external web service and web portal URL by selecting the **Advanced** tab > **Add** button > **Choose Host Header Name** and adding the host name (DNS name) as shown here.